20But if I with the finger of God cast out devils, no doubt the kingdom of God is come upon you. (Luke 11:)

 When Jesus spoke to the Pharisees he did not speak kindly to them.
 When God spoke to Paul, He did not ask, He commanded.
 When He called His disciple, He did not ask, He commanded ("Follow Me.").

 All through the Bible I see this same pattern.
 Once a relationship was established, which took a lot of hard knocks and a long time, God spoke Man to man to them.
-God spoke to Moses in a commanding tone until he was trained, then God called him: "one God spoke to face to face as one speaks to a friend."
+God spoke to Moses in a commanding tone until he was trained, then God called him: "and God spoke to him face to face as one speaks to a friend."
 (Ex 33:11).
 And again we find the same in James 2:23 where Abraham was called a friend of God after he proved his faithfulness.
 In John 15:12-15 we see Jesus telling His disciples that, after following Him all that time and learning all the things Jesus was sent to teach them, He would no longer call them servants, but friends.
 And this included all the disciples, even Judas who failed at the end.
 As evidence of this we see Judas betraying Jesus with a kiss in Matthew 26:50, and still yet Jesus calls him "friend."
 Remember, Judas had learned "All that the Father had to teach them" through Jesus.
 Yet he failed.

 But, going back to the Scripture in John we see that Jesus called the twelve friends "If" they obeyed His commandments.
 If!
 Please keep that in mind.
 "If" seems to get lost in the translation of the Bible between the Pulpit and the Congregation.
 Another phrase that gets lost is "Obey my commandments."
 I don't know how you interpret the Words, but I see them as very conditional, and very "Works" oriented.